-Air Filter Element Maintenance
+Air Filter Maintenance

-- 1. Remove the air filter cover and the air filter elements and check for dirt.
+Remove the Air Cleaner Cover and the air filter(s) and check for dirt.
 Clean as described below.

-- 2. Cleaning:
+2. Cleaning:

-- For "paper" filter elements:
+- For paper filters:

 To prevent injury from dust and debris,

 wear ANSI-approved safety goggles,

 NIOSH-approved dust mask/respirator, and

 heavy-duty work gloves.
 In a well-ventilated

 area away from bystanders, use pressurized

-air to blow dust out of the air filter.

-- For foam filter elements:
+- For foam filters:

-Wash the element in warm water and
+Wash the filter in warm water and mild

-mild detergent several times.
+detergent several times.
 Rinse.
+Squeeze out

-Squeeze out excess water and allow it to dry
+excess water and allow it to dry completely.

-completely.
-Soak the filter in lightweight oil
+Soak the filter in lightweight oil briefly,

-briefly, then squeeze out the excess oil.
+then squeeze out the excess oil.

-- 3. Install the cleaned filter.
+- 3. Install the cleaned filter(s).
 Secure the Air Cleaner Cover before use.